RadianceX/Nephila-toolbox/README.md

 # Nephila-toolbox
-GUI instrumment for testing parsers for Nephila engine
+GUI instrument for testing parsers for Nephila engine